 Syllabus At A Glance

-This course includes five total sessions, each lasting for 1.5 hours on five consecutive Wednesday beginning September 7.
+This course includes five total sessions, each lasting for 1.5 hours on five consecutive Wednesdays beginning January 17.

 Dr. McAnulty will provide some suggested reading for students who wish to delve deeper into material touched on during class.

 This course is available at three ticket prices.
 This tiered pricing model is designed to increase access for a wider range of students as well as to support our instructors.
 In addition to tiered tickets, we offer a limited number of no-pay spots for students who would not otherwise be able to take this course.
 No-pay spots are selected via a randomized drawing two weeks before each section begins.
 For more information and to apply for a no-pay spot, please click here.
 To learn more about our pricing model and randomized selection process for no-pay spots, please visit our FAQ page.

 Please take a moment to review our community guidelines for students, which aim to share our classroom ethos and help set the stage for the best possible learning experience.

 Atlas Obscura Online Courses

 Atlas Obscura Courses offer opportunities for participants to emerge with new skills, knowledge, connections, and perspectives through multi-session classes designed and taught by expert instructors.
 To learn more about our current course offerings, please visit www.atlasobscura.com/online-courses.
 For answers to commonly asked questions, check out our FAQ page here.